Choose Course Delivery

 - JHSC Part 1

-- JHSC Part 2 within six months of Part 1
+- JHSC Part 2 within twelve months of Part 1

 - JHSC Refresher Training, which must be completed every three years in order to remain certified*

 This 1-day workshop-style, discussion-based course is designed to bring JHSC members up-to-date with the latest regulations.
 The course reminds members of the various duties and responsibilities of the JHSC.
 Sessions are complemented by checklists, sample paperwork, and tracking mechanisms for items such as hazard identification, meetings, and inspections.